Bayselonarrend/OpenIntegrations/docs/en/md/Instructions/OpenAI.md

 # OpenAI

-This section is devoted to the library for working with the OpenAI API in 1C:Enterprise, OneScript, and CLI.
-This page describes all actions required to fully start working with it.
+This section covers the library for working with OpenAI API in 1С:Enterprise, OneScript, and CLI.
+This page describes all the steps required to get started.

 ## Preface